jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 Because data files can be JavaSCript files, nothing is preventing you from [connecting to an API](https://www.webstoemp.com/blog/headless-cms-graphql-api-eleventy/) in one of those files by using [`node-fetch`](https://www.npmjs.com/package/node-fetch) or [`axios`](https://www.npmjs.com/package/axios) for example.

-Each time you generate your site, Eleventy will execute that script and treat the JSOn file returned by the API like a static one to generate your pages or views.
+Each time you generate your site, Eleventy will execute that script and treat the JSON file returned by the API like a static one to generate your pages or views.

 ### Permalinks and URLs

 By default, Eleventy will use the folders and files structure in your source directory to generate static files in your output folder.

-- `./src/index.html` will generate `./dist/index.html` with `/` as the URL
+- `./src/index.html` will generate `./dist/index.html` with `/` as the URL.
-- `./src/test.html` will generate `./dist/test/index.html` with `/test/` as the URL
+- `./src/test.html` will generate `./dist/test/index.html` with `/test/` as the URL.
-- `./src/subdir/index.html` will generate `./dist/subdir/index.html` with `/subdir/` as the URL
+- `./src/subdir/index.html` will generate `./dist/subdir/index.html` with `/subdir/` as the URL.

 This default behaviour can be changed by using a static or dynamic `permalink` variable in your content files or in your templates.